-Can I get credit for life or ministry experience?
+Can I get credit for life experience or non-accredited ministry-related courses?

 We believe that life experience can be exponentially more educational than “book-learn’in”.
 On the other hand, there are topics not only relevant, but critical to ministering biblically, effectively, and powerfully.
 Our graduate programs are designed to equip ministers soundly and thoroughly.
 And we want students to be challenged and proud of what they have achieved.

-For those reasons, we allow a limited number of credits (16) for documented courses taken within churches and other ministries, including some ministry or life experience– but only in the Doctor of Ministries program.
+For those reasons, we allow a limited number of credits for documented courses taken within churches and other ministries, exceptional life experience, and documented pastoral ministry.
+Fees apply.

-We, of course, accept most transfer credits from other accredited seminaries for either graduate program.
-Contact us concerning your scenario.
+We, of course, accept transfer credits from other accredited seminaries for either graduate program.
+Fees apply.

 How are the courses structured?

-Student evaluation is done through on-line chapter quizzes, midterms and finals (charitably timed).
-Additionally, there may be forums to participate in, and assignments when particularly appropriate.
 Each course has it’s own evaluation component grid.
 Grading scale is generous or done on a curve.
-Less than 60% requires a course retake.
+Less than 60% requires a course retake (not documented on transcript).

 To help you succeed, introductions to the courses or units provide an idea of what to expect (amount of detail) in terms of quizzes, and supply study guides if deemed appropriate.

 Is there an interactive or social aspect within the programs?